 Find out how you can participate below.

 Delegates at the CeBIT StartUp Conference will be presented with a dynamic line-up of speakers including successful start-ups who have transitioned into multi-million dollar companies, as well as investors, VCs and angels plus government agencies dedicated to helping start-ups succeed.
-The Chair of Innovation Australia, Bill Ferris AC was a keynote at the 2016 conference.

 “PitchFest presented a great opportunity for us, to share our vision and our innovative solution that will transform how chronic medical conditions are managed, to a range of investors, corporations, potential users and government agencies.
 It was a very competitive process, and one we feel unearthed a range of fantastic opportunities, we cannot wait to share our product with the CeBIT community as it continues to grow.”